AutoCompSysLab/TERDNet/README.md

 ## 📦 Dataset Preparation

 This repository does **not include dataset files**.
-Please download and prepare datasets manually.
-Update your dataset root in:
+Please prepare datasets manually and set the root path in:

 ```
 src/dataset/path_config.py
 ```

-Example dataset layout:
+Example structure:

 ```
 datasets/